Browsing Category

 To become an Academy member, artists need professional credits.

 To build credits, they need to find work.
-To find work, they need someone to give them a chance and look past gender, skin colour (and boob size) and see human potential.
+To find work, they need someone to give them a chance and look past gender, skin colour (and boob size) and see the human potential.

 Change starts at the gate marked Enter Here.

-We see you and we hear you, Old White Guys of the Academy.
+We see and hear you, Old White Guys of the Academy.
 We get it.
 You don’t want to be forgotten.
 We will always have your stories.
 They are burned forever in our collective consciousness.
 Your 2020 choices reflect your panic.
 But you still have the chance to do the right thing.
 Vote for Parasite.

 You Might Also Like